purmecia/purmecia.github.io/_pages/about.md

 My research interest lies in integrating **hardware and software** in both **computer science** and **brain science**.
 To be specific, I am interested (but not confined)  in these fantastic and extensive areas:

 - **From computer science to brain science**: High-dimensional data analysis, Computational neuroscience, Brain network, etc.
-- **From brain science to computer science**: Bio-inspired computation, Neural network analysis, etc.
+- **From brain science to computer science**: Bio-inspired computation, Neural Symbolic Machine Learning, Neural network analysis, etc.
 - **Overlap**: Brain-computer interface, Illusion in machine, Reinforcement learning, Machine learning, Multi-modal perception, Consciousness, etc.

 <figure>